plausible/docs/docs/google-search-console-integration.md

 ## Plausible Analytics will be listed in your Google account settings

-You can always view your Plausible Analytics integration in your Google account within the section "**Third-party apps with account access**".
+You can check if Plausible Analytics is integrated with and has the right permissions to your Search Console properties in your Google account within the section "**Apps with access to your account**".
+Here's the [direct link to that section](https://myaccount.google.com/permissions).
 Here's how it looks.

 <img alt="Third-party apps with account access" src={useBaseUrl('img/third-party-apps.png')} />